Tractor-driving Harman to mow grass after Open win

 Leading by five shots overnight, he overcame a slight wobble early on to turn the final round into a procession.

-Much had been made of Harman's hobby of hunting, where he uses a bow and arrow to capture wild animals - including deer and turkeys - to eat.
+Much has been made of Harman's hobby of hunting, where he uses a bow and arrow to capture wild animals - including deer and turkeys - to eat.

 Along with his success at The Open, it earned him a nickname of the 'Butcher of Hoylake' in the British tabloids as a result.